Fermat-ORG/fermat-framework/README.md

 ##### Associated Functionality:

-* Run a third party wallet on top of the wallet platform
+* Run a third party wallet on top of the wallet com.bitdubai.platform
 * Allow end users to download any wallet available in the wallet store